 I used brown Apoxie resin clay, rolled it out flat and cut out a crescent shape using a round polymer clay cutter.
 I then butted all the sections together.
 Easy, right?
 You don't need a full tutorial to get the idea!

 See that blue handled tool in one of the above pictures?
 That is a beeswax tipped stick to help me pick up the small Swarovski chatons and place them on the clay.

 A little Gilders' Paste (Inca Gold) tarted up the brown clay.
 After the clay hardened overnight, I glued a bail behind, threaded a ribbon and cord necklace and voila!

 So this is just one way to combine crystals with natural beads and use resin clay at the same time!
 Tagua beads are very versatile!

-If you wish to try your luck please make a comment below.
+If you'd like to win the $40 worth of tagua beads to create your own awesome designs, please make a comment below.
 Make sure you leave contact info if you do not have an online shop or blog.

 This giveaway is international.

 Extra entries if you become or are a blog subscriber or follower etc. If you also do shout outs about this giveaway, those will count as additional entries too!
 Please say so in the comments.

 It ends in a week's time at 6 pm EST Monday, July 1 , 2013.
 I will pick the winner randomly and announce the results as soon as possible after.
 So be sure to leave a contact email if you don't have an online link or make sure you come back and check!
 Otherwise I will redraw in a week.
 Good luck!